A Robot Web for Distributed Many-Device Localisation: Acknowledgements

 \section{Acknowledgements}

 We are grateful to many researchers with whom we have discussed some of the ideas in this paper, especially from the Dyson Robotics Lab and Robot Vision Group at Imperial College, and SLAMcore.
-We would particularly like to thank Aalok Patwardhan, Stefan Leutenegger, Raluca Scona, Talfan Evans, Eric Dexheimer, Seth Nabarro, Mark van der Wilk, Owen Nicholson, Rob Deaves, Pablo Alcantarilla, Jacek Zienkiewicz, Amanda Prorok, Mac Schwager, Frank Dellaert, Michael Kaess, Tim Barfoot, Richard Newcombe.
+We would particularly like to thank Aalok Patwardhan, Marwan Taher, Hussein Ali Jaafar, Stefan Leutenegger, Raluca Scona, Callum Rhodes, Ignacio Alzugaray, Talfan Evans, Eric Dexheimer, Seth Nabarro, Mark van der Wilk, Owen Nicholson, Rob Deaves, Pablo Alcantarilla, Jacek Zienkiewicz, Amanda Prorok, Mac Schwager, Frank Dellaert, Michael Kaess, Tim Barfoot, Richard Newcombe.
+This work was partially supported by the EPSRC (EP/K008730/1 and EP/P010040/1).